themegosh/Exam-Scheduler/README.md

 ##The Pages
-Each page will have two parts: GET and POST handling, with some exceptions.
+Each page will have two parts: The rest of this document is reserved for describing what all of the pages will do.
+This will likely need to be completely overhauled.

 ###Login
 #####GET